Table of Contents

 Where things get complicated is when things fees, shipping and handling expenses, or the cost of parts and materials come into play.
 These add-ons aren’t always known in advance when the sale is made, and when merchants and customers don’t communicate clearly, the end result can be a dispute and a chargeback.

 Friendly fraud chargebacks based on this reason code are often the result when a customer doesn't fully understand what they have agreed to pay.
-They might have missed the inclusion of fees or taxes on an invoice, or they may have calculated a gratuity incorrectly, or failed to realize that they were consenting to recurring billings when they signed up for a service.
+They might have missed the inclusion of fees or taxes on an invoice, or they may have calculated a gratuity incorrectly, or failed to realize that they were consenting to recurring billing when they signed up for a service.
 These are all common scenarios that come from genuine confusion on the customer's part, but they are not legitimate reasons for a chargeback.

 Intentional perpetrators of friendly fraud may try to use this reason when they know that their prior relationship with the merchant, or other factors, will make claims of true fraud implausible.

-Merchant error can cause these chargebacks as well, when merchants neglect to inform customers about add-on costs but charge them anyway.
+Merchant error can cause these chargebacks as well when merchants neglect to inform customers about add-on costs but charge them anyway.
 It can also happen when merchants key in the wrong amount by mistake.

 - If the transaction amount was correct, provide documentation that proves the cardholder agreed to the amount, including any additional or delayed charges.